 The benchmark for this pressure refers to a change in one Folk class.
 The pressure benchmark originally developed by Tillin et al. (2010) used the modified Folk triangle developed by Long (2006) which simplified sediment types into four categories: mud and sandy mud, sand and muddy sand, mixed sediments and coarse sediments.
 The change referred to is, therefore, a change in sediment classification rather than a change in the finer-scale original Folk categories (Folk, 1954).
-The biotope occurs in sandy mud a (JNCC, 2015).

-At the pressure benchmark a change in sediment to muds and increased coarse sediment content (to gravels or sands) is considered
+The biotope occurs in mud or sandy mud (JNCC, 2015).
+At the pressure benchmark a change in sediment to increased coarse sediment content (to gravels or sands) is considered.
+An increase in gravel and a change to clean sands or coarse sediments is likely to have a more significant effect as sediment cohesion and ability to retain organic matter and water is reduced altering habitat suitability for burrowing polychaetes and amphipods and deposit feeders.